Are you a prospective owner? New to raising chickens? This handy how-to guide for the care of

 crop, the pebbles grind it up to make digestion easier.
 For baby chicks, sand, parakeet gravel or canary gravel,

-available at your local pet store or grocery store pet aisle, will suffice.
-You can either sprinkle this in their feed
+available at your local pet store or grocery store pet aisle, will suffice -- but it's only needed once your chicks are spending

 Netting for the top